 With the wives in Mudbound, Laura McAllan (Carey Mulligan), up until she met Henry, was considered an Old Maid (‘still a virgin at 31’).
 When she’s introduced to Henry, although he’s not quite her dream man, he provides an out from her well to do, yet oppressive home.
 But Laura is swiftly forced to manage her naive expectations as she becomes an unintentional farmer’s wife, left to wonder where it all went wrong, and how.
 In contrast, Florence Jackson (Blige) is every bit the typical African American matriarch.
 Ruling her sparse home, with love, hope and a kind sternness.
 Her biggest task, is managing her husband’s frustrations in wanting to be recognised as a man, and inspiring hope in her children during a time when black children were absolutely not allowed or expected to dream.

 In Jamie McAllan (Garrett Hedlund) we have the cheeky good looking younger brother of Henry.
 Carefree until he goes off to war.
-In Ronsel Jackson, we have the favourite oldest son, who eagerly signs up to war, keen to represent his country and escape the segregated world he lives in.
+In Ronsel Jackson (Jason Mitchell), we have the favourite oldest son, who eagerly signs up to war, keen to represent his country and escape the segregated world he lives in.

 What writer/director Dee Rees does so well with Mudbound is entwine two narratives of two families living side by side under the weight of racism and segregation.
-She doesn’t beat you over the head with it, but introduces you to this world with a refined subtlety.
+She’s not heavy handed with it introducing you to this world with a refined subtlety.
 What she captures are the similarity in problems both families experience, albeit in different ways.
 The dependency humans have on each other as neighbours superceding the laws of then (and today).
 Exposing why those laws of white ruling black so redundant, and frustrating.
 For example, watching Henry make so many mistakes which affect himself and family, in comparison to Hap who tries his hardest to accommodate his family’s happiness alongside his aspirations, yet when Henry says jump, Hap has no choice but to listen to a man whom he outshines in every aspect.
 There’s also a scene when, Laura needs Florence’s help, then assumes that Florence would like nothing more than to work for her (evoking memories of that scene in Color Purple when Sofia is told to work for the mayor’s wife… and what happens when she utters the beautiful yet life sentencing words ‘helllll naw!’).

 The cast are all brilliant in their roles.
 Ultimately it’s Mary J. Blige under the biggest scrutiny, and she doesn’t disappoint.